Nintendo video game consoles: Game Boy (1989)

 The Game Boy is an 8-bit handheld game console, the first such device developed by Nintendo, featuring interchangeable ROM cartridges, allowing it to act more like a portable version of a home console.
-It launched in Japan on April 21, 1989, followed by North America later that year and other territories from 1990 onwards.
-The device features a dot-matrix display, a directional pad, four game buttons, a single speaker, and uses Game Pak cartridges.
+It was released on April 21, 1989 in Japan, July 31, 1989 in North America, and September 28, 1990 in Europe.
+It features a dot-matrix display, a D-pad, four game buttons and a speaker, and uses Game Pak cartridges.
 Despite mixed reviews criticizing its monochrome graphics compared to competitors, the Game Boy's affordability, battery life, and extensive game library propelled it to market dominance.
-The Game Boy received several redesigns during its lifespan, including the smaller Game Boy Pocket (1996) and the Game Boy Light (1998).
+Nintendo released redesigned models including the smaller Game Boy Pocket (1996) and the Japan-only Game Boy Light (1998).
 By the time sales ended in March 2003, all variants of the monochrome Game Boy and the Game Boy Color combined had sold 118.69 million units worldwide, making them the fourth best-selling system of all time.
-Its best-selling games are Pokémon Red, Blue, and Yellow which collectively shipped 46 million units worldwide.
+Its best-selling games are Pokémon Red, Blue, and Yellow, which collectively shipped 46 million copies worldwide.